codepath/android_guides/Starting-Background-Services.md

     android:name=".MyTestService"
     android:exported="false" />
 ```
+(Note that we need to define `android:process=":remote"` so that the BroadcastReceiver will run in a separate process so that it will continue to stay alive if the app has closed.
+See this [Stack Overflow post](http://stackoverflow.com/questions/4311069/should-i-use-android-process-remote-in-my-receiver) for more details.)

 Finally, we need to actually start the periodic alarm that will trigger the receiver.
 Let's do this in our Activity: